 Pain will always be painful, but it’s the hurt feelings that help wiser decisions be made.

-Allow Room for the Inevitable
+Allow Room for the Inevitable Helps You Grow

 Learning how to tolerate pain, especially the emotional kind, is a valuable lesson.

 Accepting and feeling pain makes you human.
 There is no weakness in that.
-Weakness only comes when you try to blame your own pain on someone else, expecting the blame to alleviate your hurting.
+Weakness only comes when you try to blame your own pain on someone else, expecting the blame to alleviate your hurt.
 There’s a saying,

 “Holding on to anger is like drinking poison and expecting your enemy to die.”